web3cryptoguy/node/README.md

 To run the Ink node, it's required to bring your own L1 Sepolia Node.
 We suggest using [QuickNode](https://www.quicknode.com/) for this purpose.

+To setup node on [QuickNode](https://www.quicknode.com/) follow the steps 1.Create account if you don't have one.
+2.Login & select the option to create an EndPoint.
+3. select ETH and then select sepolia, click on continue.
+4. It will display few addon's, few are free of cost which uses your credits(these credits get credited if your account is new).
+5.After selecting addon, click on create endpoint.(you get both Beacon and RPC url's.

 Create a `.env` file in the root of the repository with the following environment variables, replacing `...` with your node's details:

 ```sh